shanthshivam/DBGym/README.md

 # Overview

 DBGym is a platform designed to facilitate ML research and application on databases.
-With less than **5 lines of code**, you can provide the path of your database, write the predictive query you want, and DBGym will output the predictions along with your database.
+With less than **5 lines of code**, you can provide the path of your database, and write the predictive query you want, and DBGym will output the predictions along with your database.

 DBGym is an ongoing research project serving the vibrant open-source community.
 We sincerely welcome new ideas, use cases, and pull requests to extend DBGym's capability.